aie1123/CS2-No-Recoil-LOGITECH-Script-Macro/README.md

   ## A:
   * ① First you need a programmable Logitech mouse
   * ② Make sure GHUB is running as an administrator
-  * ③ Download and import the script in GHUB
+  * ③ Download this script and import into GHUB
   * ④ Bind the weapon to be used to the side button (modify it in the script)
   * ⑤ Enter the game and enjoy
 ## Q: What is the difference between rebound and norebound?